I’m Sandy Enness, the owner and designer of all that you see in the Carol-Alice Wreath Studio.

 Since it was my mother who encouraged and supported all my and my sibling’s artistic endeavors, I thought it was most appropriate to name my shop after her – Carol-Alice Wreath Studio.
 My mother’s first name was actually Karel (a Prussian spelling pronounced Carol) and her middle name was Alice.
-All through her life, so many people stumbled over reading her name, I took a little liberty with it in naming this shop.
+All through her life, so many people stumbled over reading and pronouncing her name, I took a little liberty with it in naming this shop.
 I think she’d be cool with it.

 My made-to-order wreaths are crafted in mid-Michigan, not too far from where those first wreaths were woven at the picnic table.
 Supporting my small business is greatly appreciated and I encourage you to support as many small businesses as you can.

 Additionally, my shop is LGBTQ+ friendly.
 I have family members and dear friends who are part of the LGBTQ+ community and as an ally, I want it known where this community is welcomed to shop and ask for custom orders.

 Thank you for stopping by and getting to know me.
 I hope you check out the wreath gallery and more in my Etsy shop and perhaps find something that you love and would like in your home.
 If you would like to talk about a custom project, please feel welcomed to send me a message from the contact page me to see what we can create together.